bawn92/bawn92.github.io/_posts/blog/2015-10-26-Recommender-systems.markdown

 categories: blog
 ---

-The following is a paper I submitted as paper of my masters course for the Adaptive Personalization module.
-The title of the paper was "An analysis of mutiple recommedar systems for the purpose of movie rating predictions"
+The following is a paper I submitted as part of my master's course for the Adaptive Personalization module.
+The title of the paper was "An analysis of multiple recommender systems for the purpose of movie rating predictions"

 ##### Introduction

 The World Wide Web was initially designed for the exchange of unstructured data between scientists at “CERN” [1].
-It quickly exploded to become a mechanism for e-commerceand social networking with enormous amounts of information being available to the user.In September 2014 a historic milestone was reached, the number of active websites reached one billion andis doubling every nine months[3].
+It quickly exploded to become a mechanism for e-commerce and social networking with enormous amounts of information being available to the user.
+In September 2014 a historic milestone was reached, the number of active websites reached one billion and is doubling every nine months[3].

-These vast quantities of data beingcollected andavailableto the user can be overwhelming.In order to elevate this problem personalization technologies have been widely implemented acrossmultiple domains.
-The goal is to enhance the users experience by reducing the cognitive load required for user to find the desired information.
+These vast quantities of data being collected and available to the user can be overwhelming.In order to elevate this problem personalization technologies have been widely implemented across multiple domains.
+The goal is to enhance the user's experience by reducing the cognitive load required for the user to find the desired information.
 This is achieved by filtering, sorting and classifying the available information in order to present to the user the personalized items that are relevant and novel.
 The problem of finding and presenting relevant information has been an issue for a far longer time than the web has been in existence.
 The classification of information into sets of fixed categories began in 1668 by the English philosopher Jon Wilkins [4].

-The area ofinformation retrieval and classification has evolved into topics such as information visualization andrecommender systems which are very topical at the moment as research fields.
-Interestin these topics isdue to its challenging open issues[1].
-Competitions like the Netflix Prize have also helped make significant progresstowards better classification and recommendation systems[2].
+The area of information retrieval and classification has evolved into topics such as information visualization and recommender systems which are very topical at the moment as research fields.
+Interest in these topics is due to its challenging open issues[1].
+Competitions like the Netflix Prize have also helped make significant progress towards better classification and recommendation systems[2].

-In this paper, I document, analyze, implement and compare three various recommender systemsagainsta baseline metric.
-The baselinein this instanceisan overlap scoring function using a max recommender.
-The three techniques that will be analyzed are a fixed and personalized threshold weighting(task 4), item based collaborative filtering(task 8) and term frequency weighting using a cosine similarity function (task 9).
+In this paper, I document, analyze, implement and compare three various recommender systems against baseline metric.
+The baseline in this instance is an overlap scoring function using a max recommender.
+The three techniques that will be analyzed are a fixed and personalized threshold weighting(task 4), item-based collaborative filtering(task 8) and term frequency weighting using a cosine similarity function (task 9).

 The dataset being analyzed contains1000 users, with 1073 different movies.
 There is a total of 31288 movie ratings across all genres.
 The data was extracted from the website “Flixster”.

 The rest of this paper is organized as follows.
-Section 2 describes the datasetused in detail providinga deepunderstanding of the distribution of the data.
+Section 2 describes the dataset used in detail providing a deep understanding of the distribution of the data.
 Section 3 will discuss and analyze the personalized threshold weighting algorithm.
-Section 4 will discuss and analyze the item based collaborativefiltering algorithm.
+Section 4 will discuss and analyze the item-based collaborative filtering algorithm.
 Section 5 will explain and analyze the term frequency weighting using a cosine similarity function.

 ##### Dataset Statistics

-The graphs in this section give a comprehensive understanding of the distribution of the data being used.The data in this dataset statisticssection are taken from the training set data.Figures one and two are skewed right with the vast majority of users rating between zero and thirty movies and a near total majority of movies receiving between zero and fifty ratings.
+The graphs in this section give a comprehensive understanding of the distribution of the data being used.
+The data in this dataset statistics section are taken from the training set data.
+Figures one and two are skewed right with the vast majority of users rating between zero and thirty movies and a near-total majority of movies receiving between zero and fifty ratings.
 Figure three shows that users are more inclined to give a high rating when reviewing a movie.

-Table one displays the ten most likedand disliked movies with five movies receiving a perfect mean rating of five with only 1 receiving a mean rating of 1.Figure four and five are skewed right with majority of directors and actors directing and acting in only one movie.
+Table one displays the ten most liked and disliked movies with five movies receiving a perfect mean rating of five with only 1 receiving a mean rating of 1.Figure four and five are skewed right with the majority of directors and actors directing and acting in only one movie.
 Table two indicates that sci-fi is the lowest rated genre and biography being the highest.

 <div class="honeycombpic">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/Figure1.png?raw=true"/>